Baker v. Carr: Background

 Plaintiff Charles Baker was a Republican who lived in Shelby County, Tennessee, and had served as the mayor of Millington, near Memphis.
 The Tennessee State Constitution required that the Tennessee General Assembly's legislative districts be redrawn every ten years to provide for districts of substantially equal population (as was to be done for congressional districts).
 Baker's complaint was that Tennessee had not redistricted since 1901, in response to the 1900 census.
 He was represented by Charles S. Rhyne, a Washington, D.C. attorney and former president of the American Bar Association.

 By the time of Baker's lawsuit, the population had shifted such that his district in Shelby County had about ten times as many residents as some of the rural districts.
 Rural citizens' votes were thus overrepresented compared to those of urban citizens.
 Baker's argument was that this discrepancy was causing him to fail to receive the "equal protection of the laws" the Fourteenth Amendment requires.
 Defendant Joe Carr was sued in his position as Tennessee Secretary of State.
 Carr was not the person who set the district lines - the state legislature had done that - but was sued ex officio as the person ultimately responsible for the conduct of elections in the state and the publication of district maps.

 Tennessee argued that the composition of legislative districts was essentially a political question, not a judicial one, as had been held by Colegrove v.
 Green, a plurality opinion of the Court in which Justice Felix Frankfurter declared that "Courts ought not to enter this political thicket."
 Frankfurter believed that relief for legislative malapportionment had to be won through the political process.

 Decision

+Baker v.
+Carr was one of the most wrenching decisions in the Court's history.
 The case had to be put over for reargument because in conference no clear majority emerged for either side of the case.
-During the case, Justice Charles Evans Whittaker recused himself for health reasons, ultimately retiring from the Court in 1962.
+Justice Charles Evans Whittaker was so torn over the case that he eventually had to recuse himself for health reasons.
+The arduous decision process in Baker is often blamed for Whittaker's health problems, which forced him to retire from the Court in 1962.

 The opinion was finally handed down in March 1962, nearly a year after it was initially argued.
 The Court split 6 to 2 in ruling that Baker's case was justiciable, producing, in addition to the opinion of the Court by Justice William J. Brennan, three concurring opinions and two dissenting opinions.
 Brennan reformulated the political question doctrine, identifying six factors to help in determining which questions are "political" in nature.
 Cases that are political in nature are marked by: